-Exact clock-driven simulation
+2.3.3 Exact clock-driven simulation

 The obvious drawback of clock-driven algorithms as described above is that spike timings are aligned to a grid (ticks of the clock), thus the simulation is approximate even when the differential equations are computed exactly.
-Other specific errors come from the fact that threshold conditions are checked only at the ticks of the clock, implying that some spikes might be missed (see section 2).
+Other specific errors come from the fact that threshold conditions are checked only at the ticks of the clock, implying that some spikes might be missed (see Section 3).
 However, in principle, it is possible to simulate a network exactly in a clock-driven fashion when the minimum transmission delay is larger than the time step.
-It implies that the precise timing of synaptic events is stored in the circular array.
-Then within each time bin, synaptic events for each neuron are sorted and processed independently in this way only because the time bin is smaller than the smallest transmission delay (neurons have no influence on each other within one time bin).
-This implementation is described in Morrison et al (2006), with the exception that spike emissions are checked by a threshold condition at the times of incoming spikes - this is not sufficient for exact simulation as the membrane potential may in principle meet the threshold condition between two consecutive spikes, even though it probably rarely occurs.
+It implies that the precise timing of synaptic events is stored in the circular array (as described in Morrison et al. 2007a).
+Then within each time bin, synaptic events for each neuron are sorted and processed in the right order, and when the neuron spikes, the exact spike timing is calculated.
+Neurons can be processed independently in this way only because the time bin is smaller than the smallest transmission delay (neurons have no influence on each other within one time bin).

-Some sort of clock signals can also be used in general event-driven algorithms without the assumption of a minimum positive delay.
-For example, one efficient data structure used in discrete event systems to store events is a priority queue known as "calendar queue" (Brown, 1988), which is a dynamic circular array of sorted lists (the term calendar identifies the time bin to a day and the length of the array to a year).
+Some sort of clock signal can also be used in general event-driven algorithms without the assumption of a minimum positive delay.
+For example, one efficient data structure used in discrete event systems to store events is a priority queue known as "calendar queue" (Brown 1988), which is a dynamic circular array of sorted lists.
+Each "day" corresponds to a time bin, as in a classical circular array, and each event is placed in the calendar at the corresponding day; all events on a given day are sorted according to their scheduling time.
+If the duration of the day is correctly set, then insertions and extractions of events take constant time on average.
+Note that, in contrast with standard clockdriven simulations, the state variables are not updated at ticks of the clock and the duration of the days depends neither on the precision of the simulation nor on the transmission delays (it is rather linked to the rate of events)-in fact, the management of the priority queue is separated from the simulation itself.

-Note however that in all these cases, state variables need to be updated at the time of every incoming spike rather than at every tick of the clock in order to simulate the network exactly (e.g. simple vector-based updates $X \leftarrow AX$ are not possible), so that the term event-driven may be a better description of these algorithms (the precise terminology may vary between authors).
+Note however that in all these cases, state variables need to be updated at the time of every incoming spike rather than at every tick of the clock in order to simulate the network exactly (e.g. simple vectorbased updates $\mathbf{X} \leftarrow \mathbf{A}\mathbf{X}$ are not possible), so that the term event-driven may be a better description of these algorithms (the precise terminology may vary between authors).

-Noise in synchronous algorithms
+2.3.4 Noise in synchronous algorithms

-Noise can be introduced in synchronous simulations by essentially two means: 1) adding random external spikes; 2) simulating a stochastic process.
+Noise can be introduced in synchronous simulations by essentially two means:

+- 1. Adding random external spikes - 2.
+Simulating a stochastic process